ratchov/snfmt/README.md

 to perform; if no conversion could be performed, it should return -1, informing `snfmt()` to call `snprintf()` instead.

-As for `snprintf()`, `snfmt()` and the call-back function write at most `size - 1` characters to `buf`, followed by a terminating 0.
+`snfmt()` and the call-back function write at most `size - 1` characters to `buf`, followed by a terminating 0.
 If `size` is zero, no characters are written.
 The functions return the number of bytes that would have been output if `size` was unlimited.

 ## Limitations